thangadurairajapandiyan/notes/gerrit/basics.md

 ```
 scp -p mygerrit:hooks/commit-msg .git/hooks/
 ```
-If you are amending the change created the new change-id will not be craeted, instaed patch set 2 will be craeted in the same change published.
+If you are amending the change created the new change-id will not be created, instead patch set 2 will be created in the same change published.
-If you did not amend and push, it will be craeted as new change and the new commit-id will be created.
+If you did not amend and push, it will be created as new change and the new commit-id will be created.

 ### To push directly to branch, bypassing the code-review proccess
 git push origin branch_name (eg: git push origin master)